 A subject that has for many years fascinated me and continues to fascinate me the older I get.
 I can never quite get over how some people value things totally differently to others.

-Of courses, everything has its relevance to one’s own situation.
+Of course, everything has its relevance to one’s own situation.
 Water to a thirsty person has far more value than to someone who isn’t thirsty.
 But the quality and the price of the water doesn’t change.
 So long as some evil bugger isn’t charging a high price for it.

 Let’s take the simple example of a bottle of wine.
 I’ll narrow it down even more, to a bottle of Catena Malbec, one of my regulars, a delicious full bodied red wine.
 Read more about My Favourite Wines.